OpenEvalProject/evals/manuscripts/elife-55352/v2/manuscript.md

 **Figure 6.:** Representative sections of brain (midbrain) from (A and C) a sham-infected mouse and (B and D) a JUNV-infected mouse at day 12 p.i.
 Note the presence of the virus in neurons (brown staining).
 (E and G) Spleen (white pulp) from a sham-infected control mouse.
 (F and H) Virus antigen in mononuclear cells in the spleen (white pulp) of a JUNV-infected mouse at day 12 p.i.
 Hematoxylin counterstain.
 A, B, E and F: 400 × magnification, bar = 50 μm.
 C, D, G and H: 1000 × magnification, bar = 20 μm.

-## Contribution of the type I IFN response in JUNV pathogenesis in hTfR1 mice
+### Contribution of the type I IFN response in JUNV pathogenesis in hTfR1 mice

 Severe cases of AHF are associated with elevated concentrations of serum IFN-α, which may contribute to disease severity (Levis et al., 1984; Levis et al., 1985).
 To investigate whether the type I IFN response contributes to the development of severe disease in hTfR1 HOM mice, we challenged cohorts of animals representing 6 different genetic backgrounds with JUNV.
 As expected, challenge of hTfR1 HOM mice with JUNV resulted in significant clinical disease, which progressed to uniform lethality within 2 weeks of infection (Figure 7A–C).
 In contrast, illness was not observed in hTfR1 HOM–IFN-α/β receptor (R)-deficient or hTfR1 HOM–IFN-α/β and -γR-deficient mice.
 At day 28 p.i., serum and tissue were collected from the surviving animals and titrated for infectious viral loads.
 JUNV was undetectable in WT mice and was present only in brain tissue of IFN-α/βR-deficient mice (Figure 7D).
 In contrast, IFN-α/β and -γR-deficient mice, and both IFN-α/βR and IFN-α/β and -γR-deficient mice expressing hTfR1, were harboring JUNV in most tissues.

 ![Figure 7.](https://cdn.elifesciences.org/articles/55352/elife-55352-fig7-v2.jpg)

 **Figure 7.:** Mice (n = 3/group) of different phenotypic backgrounds were challenged with 105 CCID50 of JUNV and monitored daily for (A) survival, (B) weight change relative to the day of virus challenge (group mean and SEM), (C) clinical disease (group mean and SEM) and (D) tissue viral loads present on day 28 p.i. in surviving animals (virus was not detected in serum or intestine or in any WT mice).
-The x-axis represents the virus titer assay limit of detection. *p=0.0246 compared to WT mice or all other phenotypes.Figure 7—source data 1.
+The x-axis represents the virus titer assay limit of detection. *p=0.0246 compared to WT mice or all other phenotypes.

 Because of the hybrid background of the genotypic variants of mice used in the initial experiment to assess the role of the type I IFN response in JUNV pathogenesis, we could not rule out the contribution of genetic variation to susceptibility to JUNV infection, disease and persistence.
 Thus, to further investigate the role of type I IFN in the lethal disease outcome in hTfR1 HOM mice, JUNV infection in the presence of temporary antibody-mediated blockade of type I IFN receptors was pursued.
 Administration of anti-IFN-α/βR monoclonal antibodies (mAbs) as a single dose the day prior to JUNV challenge, with or without additional maintenance dosing to continue to suppress the type I IFN response, was sufficient to protect hTfR1 HOM mice from lethal disease (Figure 8A).
 Notably, one of the mAb-treated mice in the one-week treatment group was euthanized on day 13 p.i. due to the development of recurring seizures of unknown etiology.
 While the vehicle placebo-treated animals displayed notable weight loss (>10%) and other disease signs starting on day 9 p.i., clinical disease was not observed in any of the anti-IFN-α/βR mAb-treated mice (Figure 8B and C).
 To a lesser extent than observed in the previous experiment in hTfR1 HOM mice lacking type I and type II IFN receptors, JUNV persisted in apparently healthy mAb-treated mice at the conclusion of the study (Figure 8D).
 Collectively, the findings from these two experiments indicate that the type I IFN response plays a central role in the development of severe disease associated with JUNV infection in mice expressing hTfR1.

 ![Figure 8.](https://cdn.elifesciences.org/articles/55352/elife-55352-fig8-v2.jpg)

 **Figure 8.:** Animals (n = 3–4/group) were treated with a single 500 µg dose of IFN-α/βR-blocking mAb (with or without additional 250 µg maintenance doses every other day for one or two weeks) and infected i.p. the following day with 105 CCID50 of JUNV.
 The mice were monitored daily for (A) survival, (B) weight change relative to the day of virus challenge (mean and SEM), (C) clinical disease (mean and SEM) and (D) tissue viral loads in surviving animals on day 28 p.i. (virus was undetectable in serum, liver, lung, heart and intestine).
 The x-axis represents the virus titer assay limit of detection. *p=0.0114 comparing the two-week placebo treatment to the single and one-week mAb treatments; *p=0.0238 comparing the two-week placebo treatment to the two-week mAb treatment.
-Tx, treatment.Figure 8—source data 1.
+Tx, treatment.

 ## Discussion